Information about our use of cookies and other tracking technologies

 What are cookies?

 Cookies are small text files containing a string of characters that can be placed on your computer or mobile device that uniquely identify your browser or device and which are transmitted back to us by your computer(s) or mobile device(s).
 The information from cookies and related technology is stored in web server logs and also in web cookies kept on your devices, which are then transmitted back to us by your devices.
+When we use the term “cookies” in this policy, we mean cookies, pixels, and other tracking technologies.

-These cookies are managed by, us, our business partners and/or our service providers.
+These cookies are managed by, us, our business partners, third parties, and/or our service providers.
 For example, when you access the Website and/or the Services, we may place cookies on your computers or mobile devices.
 Cookies can store information about your registration and your use of the Website and/or the Services.
 They allow us to provide you with a good experience when you use our Website and/or Services and to recognize you when you return so you will not be required to register again to use the Website and/or Services.
 Cookies will also track your use of the Website and/or the Services and can help us to detect certain kinds of fraud.
-Cookies may also be used to provide you with personalized advertisements, including on third-party websites and applications, and to determine the effectiveness of our promotional campaigns.
+Cookies may also be used to provide you with personalized and targeted advertisements, including on third-party websites and applications, and to determine the effectiveness of our promotional campaigns.

 Some cookies are temporary, whereas others may be configured to last longer.
 “Session” cookies are temporary cookies used for various reasons, such as to manage page views.
 Your browser usually erases session cookies once you exit your browser.
 “Persistent” cookies are more permanent cookies that are stored on your devices even beyond when you exit your browser.
 We use both types of cookies.